ColeBallard/RL-clip-generator/clips/README.md

-# This is where your clips will be outputted to!
+# This is where your clips will be outputted to locally if you don't select an output directory.